-DIAN-TU Trial: Another Failed Monotherapy for Alzheimer’sby Amylee Amos MS, RDN, IFMCPNews
+DIAN-TU Trial: Another Failed Monotherapy for Alzheimer’sby Amylee Amos PhD, RDN, IFMCPNews

 This past week, news broke that yet another massively anticipated Alzheimer’s drug trial has failed.
 The study, funded in part by pharma giants Eli Lilly and Roche, was called DIAN-TU (Dominantly Inherited Alzheimer Network Trial: An Opportunity to Prevent Dementia).
 The study was a Phase II/III randomized, double blind, placebo controlled, multi-center study- the gold standard of clinical trials.
 The trial looked into the efficacy of two drugs: Gantenerumab and Solanezumab in individuals who carry genetic variants of particularly high penetrance (PSEN1, PSEN2, APP).
 The drugs were designed to target amyloid, the protein known to cause sticky plaques in the brain’s of Alzheimer’s patients.
 Researchers of DIAN-TU hoped that by using participants who had not yet developed Alzheimer’s, they could prevent it by utilizing these drugs.

 However, after monthly injections or infusions of these drugs over an average of 5 years, along with annual brain scans, cognitive testing, and blood draws, the results were in: the drugs did nothing to slow or stop the progression of Alzheimer’s disease.
 Another huge blow to the search for an answer to Alzheimer’s disease by big pharma.